tonylukasavage/Knucklehead-Android/README.md

 Knucklehead
 =======

 Knucklehead is a native Android app for getting the stats of mixed martial arts fighters.
 You can search for your favorite fighters and find detailed profiles, fight records, and picture galleries.
+The code also shows how you can integrate the [admob](https://admob.google.com/home/) library for potential monetization of Android apps.